2ptr/whos_up/README.md

 A basic script for when you want to take things slow in web host enumeration and avoid IDS.
 Provide CIDR ranges or a host list and kick back.

+## Usage

 ## Options
+- Ports to scan
-- Scan ports
+- Request timeout
+- Random target selection (from lists or CIDR ranges)
 - Sleep
 - Jitter
-- Custom user agents
+- Custom user agent
-- Timeout
-- Random target selection (from lists or CIDR ranges)